timgoalen/timgoalen-portfolio/README.md

 ***RUN THIS AGAIN - 'controlslist' errors shown on audio elements
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftimgoalen.github.io%2Ftg-composer-portfolio%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+after the first W3C markup validator test i removed the `controlslist` attribute on the `<audio>` elements, as is an experimental attribute and would fail the test. had it for `nodownload` and `noplaybackrate`.
+In future I will build a custom audio player for the site using JavaScript.

 ### Lighthouse

 !!!SHOW IMAGES & RESULTS